Introduction: Arduino Based Binary Alarm Clock

 We, ones again, cut a piece of MDF to the right size and add a template to it, then we drill all the necessary holes and use our coping saw, to cut out the middle section.

-Our frame is supposed to hold the 4 touch buttons, the light sensor and also our little speaker in place.
+Our frame is supposed to hold the 4 touch buttons, the light sensor and our little speaker in place.
 Before we can attach them to the frame, we cut a couple of smaller cover pieces out of MDF.
-We than hot-glue our components onto the panels and add wires to them.
+We then hot-glue our components onto those covers and add wires to them.

 The touch button's power pads are hooked up in parallel, while each output line gets an individual wire.
 This is also a good moment to test if they are all working.
 As the light sensor needs 5 Volts on one side, we can simply hook it up to the alarm buttons VCC pad and solder a wire to the other leg.